Perturbing the spectrum of operator $T_n^d(A)$: Invertible completions of

-\end{Posledica} \begin{Primedba} $\Delta\subseteq\Delta'$. \end{Primedba} \textbf{Acknowledgments}\\[3mm] This work was supported by the Ministry of Education, Science and Technological Development of the Republic of Serbia under Grant No. 451-03-9/2021-14/ 200125\\[1mm] I wish to express my gratitude to professor Dragan S. Djordjevi\'{c} for introduction to this topic and for useful comments that greatly improved the form of this paper. \\[3mm]
+\textbf{Acknowledgments}\\[3mm] This work has been supported by the Ministry of Education, Science and Technological Development of the Republic of Serbia under Grant No.\\ 451-03-68/2022-14/200125\\[3mm] \textbf{Data availability statement}\\[3mm] All data generated or analysed during this study are included in this published article.